sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/docker_compose.md

 <!-- GENERATE UPGRADE GUIDE ON RELEASE (release tooling uses this to add entries) -->

+## 3.39 -> 3.40

+TODO

+*How smooth was this upgrade process for you?
+You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.39).*

 ## Unreleases

 - `cadvisor` now defaults to run in `privileged` mode.
 This allows `cadvisor` to collect out of memory events happening to containers which can be used to discover underprovisoned resources. [#804](https://github.com/sourcegraph/deploy-sourcegraph-docker/pull/804)